ekoontz/menard/doc/number-expressions.md

 # Number expressions, take 1

-Number expressions are phrases like "vier en twintig" or "twinty four".
+Number expressions are phrases like "vier en twintig".

 ## Think of a sentence